joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 ...and that sort of full review only needs to be done a once or twice before a culture is clearly established.

+## Roll out
+This year I have another lecturer who is also using the same system for their attendance.
+We are having all of the fun issues that turn up when someone else uses your code.
+We've got the attendance working fairly well but they don't have access to the full power of the system that I enjoy in my example.
+The system will require a few more iterations before I can roll it out across the university.

+⁰ In a recent presentation I also claimed that the increase in attendance was due to me making my lectures very interactive so I probably need to get a bit more evidence for that...